vaultuno/vaultuno-python/README.md

 Each portfolio has a weight, a number in the range of [0, 100].
 A new portfolio is created with the weight of 0, which is enough for backtesting.
-To allocate funds to a portfolio, change its weight to number greater than 0.
+To allocate funds to a portfolio, change its weight to a number greater than 0.
 The sum of weights of all portfolios in an account cannot be greater than 100.

 To update the weight of a portfolio, do the following: